After Alaska Airlines planes bump runway, a scramble to ‘pull the plug’

 “At that point, two in a row like that, that’s when I said, ‘No, we’re done,'” said Peyton.
 “That’s when I stopped things.”

-While for Peyton, who was an Air Force lieutenant colonel, that decisive call was a heart-racing moment, few travelers would have noticed anything amiss apart from the passengers aboard the two Hawaii flights, who had to wait several hours to continue their journey.
+For Peyton, who was an Air Force lieutenant colonel, that decisive call was a heart-racing moment.
+But few travelers, apart from the passengers aboard the two Hawaii flights who had to wait several hours to continue their journey, would have noticed anything amiss.

 The stoppage lasted just 22 minutes.